 - negative experiences

-People who have an anxiety disorder are more likely to worry more than other people and be more sensitive to danger.
-Research has also indicated that anxiety can run in families who may have vulnerable genes.
-When parents are anxious, then children can learn that they should also worry a lot.
+People who have an anxiety disorder are likely to worry more than other people and be more sensitive to danger.
+Research has also shown that anxiety can run in families.
+When parents are anxious, their children may learn they should also worry a lot.
 Negative events that have happened in a person's life can also cause anxiety.
-For example, if a dog bites a person, then that person can continue to be scared of dogs.
+For example, if a dog bites a child, the child may become scared of dogs.

 What are the signs and symptoms of anxiety?